micgreene/data-structures-and-algorithms/python/code_challenges/linked-list/README.md

 + I then built the code for each function based on the test requirements.
 + I kept iterating through the functions until all test suites had passed.
 + Finally, I created exceptions for functions that are out of the range of our list index.

+## Code Challenge 07 - Extend a Linked List with Kth from End Method

+### Challenge

++ **kth from end**
+  + argument: a number, k, as a parameter.
+  + Return the node’s value that is k places from the tail of the linked list..

+### Approach & Efficiency

++ I used a whiteboard visual for this challenge.
++ I started by drawing a list and looking at how you would find a certain position from the end.
++ I then thought about what that would look like in code.
++ I kept iterating through a few different ways to solve the problem until figured out what I thought would be the simplest answer.
++ Finally, I created exceptions for values that are out of the range of our linked list.